 On the upper floors of this castle, there is a permanent exhibition called “Architectural Development of Devin Castle” where you can find ancient art, sculptures, and paintings of the time between 11th to 19th centuries.

 Location: Muránská 1050/10, 841 10 Devín, Slovakia

 This is a complete dreamlike castle which will make all your fantasies about fairy tales come alive.
 The architectures and colors of the wall will remind you of the Disney castles.

-The area is surrounded by lush green trees and the ambience is filled with liveliness.
+The area is surrounded by lush green trees and the ambiance is filled with liveliness.
 This was built in the 12th century.
-Also, make sure that you visit this place earlier because this castle is only open till 3pm.
+Also, make sure that you visit this place earlier because this castle is only open till 3 pm.

 Location: Zámok a okolie 1, 972 01 Bojnice, Slovakia

 This is one of those tourists’ spots that are immensely dominated by natural beauty.
 Here, you will come across the awe-inspiring view of the mountain lake which you can’t find at many places.
 If you are looking for places to visit in Slovakia in winter, then Štrbské Pleso is the perfect spot for you!